 The average yearly cost of operating an oil-fueled furnace is $820.
 Oil-fueled heating systems have also become more efficient over time, with some systems exceeding 90 percent efficiency, but the cost of heating oil has also increased in recent years.

-The World Almanac reports that the price in dollars per gallon for home heating oil has increased from less than $1 per gallon in 1995 to more than $3 per gallon now, which is relatively expensive compared to natural gas for the same BTU output.
+The U.S Department of Energy reports that the price in dollars per gallon for home heating oil has increased from less than $1 per gallon in 1995 to more than $3 per gallon now, which is relatively expensive compared to natural gas for the same BTU output.

 Average Installation Costs for Each Heating System